 PRO TIPS:

 - Roll layers as tightly as possible.
 This helps the egg to “melt” into soft, fluffy layers.
-The first flip/roll will be the most challenging — make it as small as you can — it will get bigger, quickly!
+The first roll is the hardest — make it as small as possible.
+It will get bigger, quickly!

 - Stir the egg mixture in between pours.
 The ingredients tend to settle on the bottom between pours.
-Mix briefly with a fork before pouring into the skillet.
+Mix briefly before pouring into the skillet.

 - Grate or finely mince food items.
 To create thin layers, mince ingredients as finely as you can.
 It will make rolling the omelet easier.

 - Flip layers at the right time.
 The egg should be 90% cooked before you flip.
-Otherwise, the egg will ooze out the sides.
+Cooked egg is easier to roll.
+You also want to make sure the egg is fully cooked.

 Helpful Kitchen Tools:

-- Non-stick skillet.
-Eggs notoriously stick to pans.
-I recommend a non-stick skillet to ensure that the thin, fragile layers do not tear.
-The eggs should slide and move around easily.
+- Nonstick skillet.
+A non-stick pan is essential.
+You’ll need a non-stick surface so egg slides easily.
 Also, the size of the pan matters.
-A large pan results in long and skinny omelettes.
+A large pan results in long and skinny omelets.
 A small pan results in short, fat ones.
 Depending on the number of eggs, you’ll want to adjust.
 My recommendations: For 5-7 eggs, use a 9-inch skillet.
 For 3 eggs, use a 6-inch skillet.
 For anything more than 8 eggs, use an 11-inch one.

 - Bendy Spatula.
 A bendy spatula lets you flip and roll the eggs with ease.
 A metal spatula can tear the thin layers of eggs.
 I like the Oxo Silicone Spatula (affiliate).